AMD Instinct MI300X workload optimization

 hipBLASLt backend assembly generator tuning#

 hipBLASLt has a backend assembly generator in hipBLASLt’s GitHub repository, named TensileLite.
-TensileLite is used to tune the backend assembly generator to achieve optimal performance.
-Here’s how to tune hipBLASLt using TensileLite:
+TensileLite enables performance optimization by tuning the backend assembly generator.
+The following section explains how to use TensileLite to tune hipBLASLt for better performance.

 cd /hipBLASLt/tensilelite